What Are The Best Seats to Book When Flying With Children?

-There is no doubt about it, when flying with children, kids really need to sit with their parents and this is more important than where on the plane to reserve seats.
+There is no doubt about it: when flying with children, kids must sit with their parents, which is more important than where on the plane to reserve seats.
 However, after ensuring this, where you sit together can make a big difference in how enjoyable the flight will be.

 Flying with children is stressful enough without the stress of seat choices, so working with your travel agent or airline will help reduce this stress.

-There are some places that parents have a tendency to gravitate toward on a plane.
-These places are located in different areas of the plane for different reasons which are described below.
+There are some places that parents tend to gravitate toward on a plane.
+These places are located in different areas of the plane for different reasons described below.

 Contents